 We will continue to answer the desires of our customers thanks to a philosophy in adequacy with their values.

 This interview was a real eye-opener for me.
-At first glance, their products are very attractive, well designed with a combination of beautiful colors, funky patterns and details that make them really stand out.
+At first glance, their kids eco-friendly fashion products are very attractive, well designed with a combination of beautiful colors, funky patterns and details that make them really stand out.
 Quite sophisticated!
 But, they are so much more than that.

 The whole philosophy behind them is what makes them extraordinary.
 They are solid proof that there is a viable consumer option to opt for a green, sustainable fashion product.
-Eco-friendly fashion is a real possibility.
-Moreover, ethical fashion is a necessity that we need to embrace.
+Kids eco-friendly fashion is a real possibility.
+Moreover, eco-friendly fashion that is ethical is a necessity that we need to embrace.
 Going green is not anymore just about recycling our soda cans.
 It’s a whole attitude that we need to foster, less glamorous at the moment, but most worthwhile.

 Tania, with her words got me thinking a lot about the lifestyle choices we all make and how we assess products as consumers.
 I think we need to slow down, get our priorities straight and make more responsible choices.
 There’s no doubt in my mind, that Tania and Karin are very passionate and determined about what they do.
 They have embarked on a humble quest to find alternatives to an industry that needs new directives and perhaps, new ethics.